mohipier/mohipier/README.md

 - 👋 Hi, I’m @mohipier
-- 👀 I’m interested in blockchain projects, php projects and js projects
+- 👀 I’m interested in Laravel projects, php projects
-- 🌱 I’m currently learning MERN Stack, Solidity and Machine Learning with Python.
-- 💞️ I’m looking to collaborate on Solidity Projects.
 - 📫 you can reach me with my email mohipier@gmail.com

 <!---